sujaykumaran-ps/webservice/README.md

 3. Install the dependencies using the 'npm install' command.
 4. Run the application using the 'npm start' command.
 The application will run in 'http://localhost:3000'.
 5. Run the 'npm test' command to run the unit tests for the application.
 6. Hit the 'http://localhost:3000/healthz' URL in Postman.
 This will return the 200 OK Status.
+Ok